Beef Barley Soup Recipe with Vegetables

 What’s for dinner tonight?
 How about Classic Beef Barley Soup simmering on the stovetop!

 There are nights only a big steaming pot of soup will do.

-Cold nights.
-Nights darkened by the early sunset of daylight savings.
+Cool nights.
+Nights darkened by early sunsets.
 Nights you want to sit by the fire with a cup of soup in hand, and a loved one by your side.

-Our Beef Barley Soup Recipe is just the sort of soup to serve on brisk fall or winter evenings.
+Our Beef Barley Soup Recipe is just the sort of soup to serve on brisk evenings.

 It’s hearty, rich, and packed with chunky goodness.
 Made with fresh ingredients, this is a healthy meal you can feel great about feeding your family.

-My kids are always thrilled to come home to a pot of beef barley soup sitting on the stove, with slices of Zucchini Parmesan Bread on the side.
+My kids are always thrilled to come home to a pot of beef barley soup sitting on the stove, with slices of Zucchini Parmesan Bread and a Classic Wedge Salad on the side.

 This soup recipe makes a large pot that can feed 8-12 people.
-It’s a great meal for casual gatherings and also makes wonderful leftovers….
-The kind that don’t stay leftover for long.
+It’s a great comfort food meal for casual gatherings and also makes wonderful leftovers….
+The kind that doesn’t stay leftover for long.